arhartnett/SomberSmoshBrethren/README.md

 # SomberSmoshBrethren
-This is the readme ;)
+This game is just like Super Smash Bros only a million times better.
-Another change.
+You just wait.